ruivieira/jbpm-recommendation-demo/README.md

 In this service, the confidence threshold is set as `0.95` and as such the task was not closed automatically.

 ### PMML-based service

+The second example implementation is the PMML-based recommendation service.
+PMML is a predictive model interchange standard, which allows for a wide variety of models to be reused in different platforms and programming languages.

+The service included in this demo consists of pre-trained model (with a dataset similar to the one generate by the `RESTClient`) which is executed by a PMML engine.

+There are two main differences when comparing it to the SMILE-based service:

+- *The model doesn't need a training phase.* The model has been already trained and serialised into the PMML standard.
+This means that we start using predictions straight away from jBPM.
+- *The `train` API method is a no-op in this case*.
+This means that whenever the service's `train` method is called, it will not be used for training in this example.
+Only the `predict` method is needed for a "read-only" model.

+$e=mc^2$